rasmus-kirk/halo-accumulation/report/report.md

 $$z_i = F(z_{i-1}) \; \land \; (i = 0 \lor \exists \, \pi_{i-1}, \, \text{ s.t. } \SNARKVerifier(z_{i-1}, \pi_{i-1}) = \top)$$

-Where $V$ represents the verification circuit in the proof system we're using.
+Where $\SNARKVerifier$ represents the verification circuit in the proof system we're using.
 This means, that we're taking the verifier, representing it as a circuit, and then feeding it to the prover.
 This is not a trivial task in practice!
 It also means that the verification time must be sublinear for IVC to work properly, otherwise

 **TODO**: